 The DNAm pattern changes during culture expansion in a highly reproducible manner.
 In fact, an Epigenetic-Senescence-Signature based on DNAm at six specific CpGs even facilitates reliable prediction of passage numbers and cumulative population doublings for quality control of cell preparations [14,30,31].
 So far, DNAm changes in replicative senescence were observed in datasets either based on IlluminaBeadChip technology or pyrosequencing of bisulfite converted DNA.
 In this regard, it was unexpected that the MethylCap-seq data had relatively little overlap between DNAm changes in the two different fibroblast preparations.
 MethylCap-seq is a robust method for genome-wide DNAm profiling [24,32].
-However, reproducibility of specific DNAm changes during culture expansion may be hampered for various reasons: there are inter-individual differences and variation between cell types, deviations in DNA fragmentation and efficiency of pull down.
-Furthermore, results in MethylCap-seq are influenced by various parameters in bioinformatics pipelines used for detection of DMRs.
-MethylCap-seq does not provide DNAm level at single nucleotide resolution.
+However, reproducibility of specific DNAm changes during culture expansion may be hampered for various reasons: small sample size, inter-individual differences and variation between cell types, deviations in DNA fragmentation and efficiency of pull down.
+Moreover, MethylCap-seq does not provide DNAm level at single nucleotide resolution and is biased towards CpG rich regions [Robinson, PMID:21045081]..
 Although, SA-DNAm changes are not restricted to individual CpGs, we demonstrated that there is reproducible fluctuation of DNAm in their vicinity, possibly due to a local action of DNA binding proteins.
 In addition, age-associated DNAm changes, which are highly reproducible when using the IlluminaBeadChip platform [21,33,34] revealed much lower reproducibility in MethylCap-seq data [35].
 Therefore, methods addressing DNAm at single site resolution - such as pyrosequencing, MassArray, microarray technology, or whole genome bisulphite sequencing - seem to be superior for tracking of specific senescence-associated CpGs.
-On the other hand, our results based on MethylCap-seq data further validate changes in the DNAm pattern during culture expansion using a different approach, which does not require bisulfite conversion.
+On the other hand, our results based on MethylCap-seq data further validate changes in the DNAm pattern during culture expansion on a genome-wide scale using a different approach, which does not require bisulfite conversion.

 We have previously suggested that senescence-associated DNAm changes are related to specific histone modifications by characterizing the promoter regions of genes with SA-CpGs [13].
 Further, age-associated hypermethylation is enriched in genes of polycomb group targets, defined by high occupancy of SUZ12, EED and H3K27me3 in mice [36] and in human [18,33,34,37].
 In this study, we specifically analyzed H3K27me3 and H3K9me3 profiles at genomic locations of DMRs.
-There is a moderate enrichment of SA-hypermethylation with H3K27me3 marks in fibroblasts.
+There is a moderate enrichment of SA-hypermethylation with H3K27me3 marks in Donor 2 fibroblasts and MSCs.
 We have observed an opposite tendency in our previous work [19].
 However, the latter analysis was based on H3K27me3 around the promoter of genes close to SA-hypermethylation while our current analysis is based on the regions around the hypermethylated sites.
 More interestingly, there was significant enrichment of SA-hypomethylation with H3K9me3 in all datasets analyzed.
 Association of DNAm changes with the histone code indicates that both mechanisms interact and may even be dependent on each other: either the DNAm pattern affects activity of histone modifiers or changes in heterochromatin evoked by the histone code impact on DNA methylation.